 Life is basic in Ainaro and across East Timor

-(The Catholic East Timorese women are often beautiful but always untouchable – unless you want to face marriage or a riot of angry machete-welding threats.
-UN international staff are officially banned by UN policy from such liaisons and offenders can face dismissal; although, in practice there has been some indiscretions by international staff).
+(The Catholic East Timorese women are often beautiful but always untouchable—unless you want to face marriage or a riot of angry machete-welding threats.
+UN policy officially banned UN international staff from such liaisons and offenders can face dismissal; although, in practice there have been some indiscretions by international staff).

 For company each evening, I listen to my short-wave radio to the BBC, or listen to music on my portable player or read a book.
 Sometimes muck around with the kids, or drink beer with my host family and their friends.

-I sleep on my inflatable rubber mattress under a blanket under a mosquito dome on the floor of a dark, concrete-box room, with iron sheet ceiling/roof, a single wooden-shutter – no glass – window looking out to the veranda.
+I sleep on my inflatable rubber mattress under a blanket under a mosquito dome on the floor of a dark, concrete-box room, with an iron sheet ceiling/roof, a single wooden-shutter—no glass—window looking out to the veranda.

 Natalia, freshly shampooed long dark hair, aged 7, blows bubble gum.

 Johnny walks around with a joker face, then pouts his lips and sucks in his cheeks and wiggles his puckered lips.
 We call him Johnny Ikan (= Ikan means fish.)

 Last night, we jumped around on the veranda beneath the solitary dangling bulb as hundreds of La-loo—fat, flying insects—swarmed around the light.